alanhc/alanhc/README.md

 📧 Email me at alan.tseng.cs@gmail.com<br/>
 🔗 [Linkedin profile](https://www.linkedin.com/in/alanhc316/).<br/>

-> "What I cannot create, I do not understand" - Richard Feynman
+> "What I cannot create, I do not understand." - Richard Feynman
 > "Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships." - Linus Torvalds
-> "You're never wrong to do the right thing" - Mark Twain
+> "You're never wrong to do the right thing." - Mark Twain

 ### 🧑🏻‍💻 Contribution
 - Blockcerts: open standard for creating, issuing, viewing, and verifying blockchain-based certificates.<br/>